You can’t do business with gov’t without TIN - GRA warns - citifmonline.com

-The Ghana Revenue Authority has announced that individuals without a Tax Identification Number (TIN), effective today [April 3,2018] will not be allowed to acquire a Drivers’ license, open a bank account, get a passport, transact business with government, or register a business.
+The Ghana Revenue Authority (GRA) has announced that individuals without a Tax Identification Number (TIN), effective today [April 3, 2018] will not be allowed to acquire a Driver’s license, open a bank account, get a passport, transact business with government, or register a business.

-The TIN, according to the GRA, is aimed at uniquely identifying potential tax payers to broaden the tax base.
+The TIN, according to the GRA, is aimed at uniquely identifying potential taxpayers to broaden the tax base.

 Some of the institutions that will require TIN are the DVLA, RGD, Passport Office, GRA, Lands Commission, Law Courts, Ministries, government departments, agencies, metropolitan, municipal and district assemblies.

-Addressing journalists at a press conference, the Commissioner General of the GRA, Emmanuel Kofi Nti warned that institutions mandated to check the TIN must do so before transacting businesses with the public.
+Addressing journalists at a press conference, the Commissioner-General of the GRA, Emmanuel Kofi Nti warned that institutions mandated to check the TIN must do so before transacting businesses with the public.

 “One cannot transact business with these institutions if one does not have the TIN.
 One cannot clear goods from the ports, register land documents with the Lands Commission, obtain a Tax Clearance certificate from the GRA, open a bank account, register your company, and obtain payments for jobs or contracts done for government,” he stressed.